How do you react to the stress of managing diabetes?

 - Choose cage free, organic, hormone free, grass-fed when it makes sense and is realistic

 If you are working on changing habits in eating or activity, remember that any positive change can have a compounding effect.
 For example, when you take the first step and switch from sweet drinks to drinking more good water, this will help your body function in so many more ways than just lowering your blood sugar level.
-This one change moves the needle further than any other and that’s why I include it as one of the very first lessons in my series of courses on diabetes and nutrition.
+This one change moves the needle further than any other.

 One of the common sweeteners in sweet drinks and other processed foods today is high fructose corn syrup (HFCS).
 Did you know that HFCS may be linked to problems with mental wellness?
 Apparently HFCS can signal a starvation like response in our body that causes hunger and thirst, even when we are not hungry.
 If you have high blood sugars your body is working overtime to get rid of the extra sugar and that’s why you get really thirsty.
 High blood sugars can also cause hunger if your own insulin is not working well enough.
 Your body thinks you are starving because what you are eating, or drinking is not being processed the way it should for energy.

-This starvation response is also a survival pathway where your body stores fat and burns less energy in order to prepare for starvation times, like what happens in animals to prepare for hibernation or long migration.
-When I started my career, I was working with Indian Health Service, and this was called the thrifty gene theory.
-This was based on studies of the Pima Indians of Arizona, who had an incredibly high rate of type 2 diabetes due to the change in their food and activity from limited food supply and high activity to just the opposite.
-The theory is that their bodies were genetically not adapted the change and resulted in a high rate of type 2 diabetes.
+This starvation response is also a survival pathway where your body stores fat and burns less energy in order to prepare for starvation times.
+It’s like what happens in animals to prepare for hibernation or long migration.
+When I started my career, I was working with Indian Health Service, and they call this the thrifty gene theory.
+This was based on studies of the Pima Indians of Arizona, who had an incredibly high rate of type 2 diabetes.
+They had a drastic change in their lifestyle – going from a limited food supply and high activity to having processed food and much less activity.
+The theory is that their bodies were genetically not adapted the change, which resulted in a high rate of type 2 diabetes.

 Three main lifestyle habits are key for coping with the stress of managing diabetes.
 They are good nutrition, staying active, and getting enough quality sleep.
 It seems the older we get, the more challenging it is to juggle all of these in order to feel good right?